vitodeploy/docs/settings/storage-providers.md

 ![Storage Providers](/settings/storage-providers.png)

-Currently VitoDeploy supports Dropbox and soon we will add more drivers.
+Supported Drivers:

+- Dropbox
+- FTP(s)

 ## Connect to Dropbox

-To connect to Dropbox you need to create an app on your Dropbox developer and create a token for that and use that token to connect your VitoDeploy instance to Dropbox.
+To connect to Dropbox you need to create an app on your Dropbox developer generate a token for that and use that token to connect your VitoDeploy instance to Dropbox.

+## Connect to FTP(s)

+To connect to FTP(s) you need to have a separate FTP(s) server with its connection info like HOST, PORT, USERNAME, and PASSWORD